subtleazn/obrainc/README.md

 # OBRA Inc. Blogger Theme

 This is a free, open-source Blogger theme designed to help non-profit organizations create a professional and engaging online presence.
-This theme is dedicated to the mission of the OBRA Inc. Foundation, which is to provide free, high-quality web templates to non-profits and charitable organizations around the world.
+This theme is dedicated to the mission of the OBRA Inc. (Organisasyon ng Batikan at Respetading Artista ng Bayan, Incorporated), which is to provide free and accessible internet.

 ## Features